 [Section 27 amended by No. 18 of 1986 s.
 6; No. 6 of 1996 s.
 9.]

 27A.
-Offences involving vehicles
+Offences involving vehicles, presumptions as to offender etc.

 (1) Where an offence against section 23 or 24 consists of the depositing of litter or causing litter to be deposited on any land or on or into any waters from a vehicle or the breaking of or causing to be broken any glass, metal or glass earthenware on any land or on or into any waters from a vehicle and the authorised officer investigating the offence is unable to establish who committed the offence, the driver or person in charge of the vehicle is to be taken to have committed the offence and may be proceeded against and is punishable accordingly.